-"As four different individuals, together we shape the unity of the string quartet, the royal genre of chamber music."
+"From Chinese philosophy comes the idea of a great entirety in which opposites depend on and complement each other.
+Based on this idea, we combine complexity and simplicity.
+As four different individuals, together we shape the unity of the string quartet, the royal genre of chamber music."

 The Simply Quartet is continuously searching for a deep understanding of the inherent language of music: from the early classical works to modern string quartet literature.
-They place great emphasis on combining the three contrasting cultures upon which they draw their inspiration to develop a musical language of their own; by exploring works from each of their cultures, they deepen their knowledge of different sound worlds.
+They place great emphasis on combining the three contrasting cultures (China, Austria, Norway) upon which they draw their inspiration to develop a musical language of their own; by exploring works from each of their cultures, they deepen their knowledge of different sound worlds.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by artist management.